strayfade/website/posts/TheFutureOfStrayfade.md

 {
-"title": "The Future of Strayfade",
+"title": "The Future of strayfade",
-"description": "Let's talk about things, shall we?", "author": "Strayfade",
+"description": "Let's talk about things, shall we?", "author": "strayfade",
 "date": "6/4/2022",
 "showTitle": true,
 "indexed": false